odise/odise.github.io/_posts/2014-12-22-fleet-cluster-recovery.md

     $ rm -rf /data/etcd

-Now fix the configuration on all nodes that are intended to joining the party.
+Now fix the configuration on all nodes that are intended to join the party.
 Make sure the `ETCD_INITIAL_CLUSTER_STATE=new` is set in `/etc/systemd/system/etcd.service`.
 Restart the Etcd server on all nodes and check that it is operating as expected (use `systemctl start etcd` and `etcdctl member list`).  **Don't start Fleet for now!**
 Now restore the backup to the cluster using the dump file from the backup procedure:

     $ etcd-backup restore